aperezcastagnino/how_to_destroy_a_remote_infra_deployed_with_terraform/README.md

-# How to destroy a remote infra deployed with Terraform using the remote tfstate
+# How to destroy a remote infra deployed with Terraform

 ### THIS IS A KIND OF RED BUTTON